Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Their regular operating hours are 8:30 AM to 5:30 PM on weekdays and 8:30 AM to 12:00 noon on Saturdays.
 However, they also offer consultation at extra cost from 5.30 PM to 9.00 PM from Monday to Friday and 12.00 noon to 9.00 PM on Saturdays.
 During these off-hours, you can also request a video call consultation by placing your request on telephone number 050-5530-9997

-The catch is that Tokyo Medical & Surgical Clinic does not accept insurance, so you have to pay the full cost of your treatment.
+The catch is that Tokyo Medical & Surgical Clinic does not accept insurance, so you must pay the full treatment cost.
 However, you can get receipts for your treatment from your international insurance company to claim it.
 Please note that if you have Japanese National Health insurance, you cannot get reimbursed if the same treatment is possible at any other hospital or clinic.

 International Health Care Clinic, Minato-ku